rpaleno/FlavorFetch/README.md

 # FlavorFetch
 FlavorFetch is a React-based food delivery platform designed to simplify and enhance the meal ordering experience.
+Create an account and track your orders in real-time or add your own restaurant.
 This application utilizes Stripe for payment processing as well as Auth0 for authentication and authorization.

 For Live Demo:
 https://flavorfetch-frontend.onrender.com